 Erickson operated his own laundry and bathhouse before he was elected mayor of Man, West Virginia, in 1942.
 During his tenure as mayor, Erickson was drawn to the television industry and devised the idea for a cable television system in Logan County, West Virginia.
 At the time, cable television was a fledgling business and no bank was willing to risk capital on such a new concept, so Erickson was forced to found his new company with his own funds.
 Using surplus U.S. Army cable, he quickly built a profitable business that supplied television to homes in the rural hills and hollows of the county.
 After more than thirty years in the industry, Erickson sold his cable system in 1982 and retired.

 After Erickson's retirement, his dedication to charitable endeavors expanded greatly with the creation of the Erickson Foundation, dedicated to furthering higher education in West Virginia.
-Although the Foundation's primary focus was higher education, both the Mayo Clinic and Camden Clark Hospital benefited from Erickson's generosity.
+Although the Foundation's primary focus was higher education, both the Mayo Clinic and Camden Clark Medical Center benefited from Erickson's generosity.
 Both organizations received gifts that allowed them to establish facilities for cancer victims.
 In addition, Erickson helped decide the future of sports at Parkersburg High School by contributing $300,000 for renovation of their sports facilities and donating 18 acres of land for a new stadium.